ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Germany

 For most of history before the second world war, Germany was a very rich country compared to the poor Sweden.
-Germany has been a go-to country for higher education and job oppertunities up until recently.
+Germany has been a go-to country for higher education and job opportunities up until recently.

 # Preparation